 Section 6 – Compensation

-Senators and Representatives shall receive a compensation for their services, to be ascertained by law, and paid out of the Treasury of the United States.
-However, no law varying the compensation for the services of the Senators and Representatives shall take effect until an election of Representatives shall have intervened.
+All Members of Congress and the Chancellor shall receive a compensation for their services, to be ascertained by law, and paid out of the Treasury of the United States.
+However, no law varying the compensation for the services of the Senators, Representatives, or Chancellor shall take effect until an election of Representatives shall have intervened.

 No Senator or Representative shall, during the time for which he was elected, be appointed to any office under the authority of the United States or any state which shall have been created, or the emoluments whereof shall have been increased during such time; and no person holding any office under the United States shall be a member of either chamber during his continuance in office.

 Senators and Representatives shall in all cases, except treason, felony and breach of the peace, be privileged from arrest during their attendance at the session of their respective chambers, and in going to and returning from the same; and for any speech or debate in either chamber, they shall not be questioned in any other place.

 Section 7 – Revenue Bills, Legislative Process, and Presidential Veto

 All bills for raising revenue shall originate in the House of Representatives; but the Senate may propose or concur with amendments as on other bills.